Every year across Japan, people line up at Kentucky Fried Chicken joints to place their orders for Christmas dinner.

 According to one explanation, the reason is that foreign tourists in Japan during Christmas couldn’t find turkey, so they went to KFC.
 I’m not so sure about that, because roast beef, another popular Christmas meal, is easily found.

 The official explanation from KFC is that a Christian kindergarten in Japan wanted to order KFC for its kiddy Christmas party.
-The school reportedly ask the KFC shop manager to dress up as Santa Claus for the party.
-He agreed, appearing at the party in full Santa gear, saying, “Merry Christmas” to the children’s delight.
+The school reportedly asked the KFC shop manager to dress up as Santa Claus for the party.
+He agreed, appearing at the party in full Santa gear, saying, “Merry Christmas,” to the children’s delight.
 According to KFC, gradually, more and more schools ordered KFC for their holiday parties, and in 1974, KFC held its first special Christmas meal campaign.
 Decades later, KFC’s Christmas has become an annual mainstay, with people growing up eating the fried chicken during the holidays and naturally associating it with Christmas.

 And this year, like every year, expect lines.